 Watery eyes can be due to many factors and conditions.

-In infants, persistent watery eyes, often with some matter, are commonly the result of blocked tear ducts.
-The tear ducts don't produce tears, but rather carry away tears, similar to how a storm drain carries away rainwater.
-Tears normally drain into your nose through tiny openings (puncta) in the inner part of the lids near the nose.
-In babies, the tear duct may not be fully open and functioning for the first several months of life.
+In babies and children, blocked tear ducts are the most common cause of persistent watery eyes.
+The tear ducts don't make tears.
+Rather, they carry away tears, like how a storm drain carries away rainwater.
+Tears usually drain into the nose through tiny openings called puncta in the inner part of the eyelids near the nose.
+Then the tears travel through a thin tissue layer over the opening that empties into the nose, called the nasolacrimal duct.
+In babies, the nasolacrimal duct may not be fully open and functioning for the first several months of life.

-In older adults, persistent watery eyes may occur as the aging skin of the eyelids sags away from the eyeball, allowing tears to accumulate and flow out.
+In older adults, persistent watery eyes may happen as the aging skin of the eyelids sags away from the eyeballs.
+This lets tears build up and makes it harder for the tears to drain properly into the nose.
+Adults also can develop blocked tear ducts due to causes such as trauma, infections and swelling called inflammation.

 Common causes